Dedication & Preface — Opening Blind Eyes | Christ the True Light

 When Jesus said I am the way, the truth, and the life — that was not the man speaking.
 That was the same Spirit that spoke through Isaiah, through Jeremiah, through every prophet who opened their mouth and said Thus saith the LORD.
 Just as Legion answered his name.

-And before Jesus left, He told us how to recognize Him.
+And before Jesus left, He told us how we would recognize the Spirit of Christ.
 The Spirit would come sent in the name of Jesus.

 But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things.